Diving Big Brother Island (El Ikwha)

 I dove Big Brother Island in May 2026 on the Allstar Liveaboard Scuba Scene.

-Big Brother is the larger of the two Brothers Islands, a protected marine reserve about 150 kilometers southeast of Hurghada in the Egyptian Red Sea.
+Big Brother is the larger of the two Brothers Islands, a protected marine reserve about 93 miles (150 km) southeast of Hurghada in the Egyptian Red Sea.

 It is one of the best dive sites in the Red Sea, known for two things: world-class shark encounters and back-to-back historic shipwrecks on the same reef wall.